unccv/uncc_course_overview/readme.md

 3. [Goodfellow, Deep Learning](http://www.deeplearningbook.org/)

 ## Policies
 Students are encouraged to discuss coding challenge strategies and techniques, but are not permitted to share code.
 Students should keep their solutions to challenges private, even after the course is over.
 Quizzes are taken individually in-class, no collaboration is permitted on quizzes.
-The Course project will be completed in groups - students are of course encouraged to collaborate within their teams.
+The Course project will be completed in groups - students are of course encouraged to collaborate within their teams - and final projects will be posted on public GitHub pages.